KS4Nguyen/zmqpp_pty/README.md

 Install:

+	make all
-	make
+	make pty
-	make install
+	sudo make install

 "If the boost unittest framework is installed, check and installcheck can be run for sanity checking. " (ref.
-A)
+A):

 	make check
-	make installcheck
+	sudo make installcheck

 ## libzmqpp

 __ZMQPP__

+libzmqpp.a
+libzmqpp.so

+...will be installed to:

+	/usr/local/lib

 "The install process will only install headers and the shared object to the system.
 The archive will remain in the build directory." (ref.
 A)

 __ZMQ__

+libzmq.a
+libzmq.so

-Will be installed to:
+...will be installed to:

 	/usr/local/lib